S2-group/green-lab/lab2/README.md

 ## How to install android runner

-***Fork and Git Clone***
+**Fork and Git Clone**

-- 1. Click on the Fork icon in the top right hand corner once you're logged into Github.
+1. Click on the Fork icon in the top right hand corner once you're logged into Github.

-- 2. Once it finishes loading, click on the green Code button.
+2. Once it finishes loading, click on the green Code button.
 Run
   ```
   git clone git@github.com:[your_username]/android-runner.git
   ```
-- 3. Type `cd android-runner` to enter the framework's main directory.

 ## Set up environment and dependencies

 **Set up virtual environment**

-Create a virtual environment: `python3 -m venv /path/` This can be anywhere on your machine.
-Activate it with `source /path/bin/activate`
+1. If you do not have, create a virtual environment: `python3 -m venv /path/`.
+This can be anywhere on your machine.

+2. Activate it with `source /path/bin/activate`

 **Install dependencies (MacOS)**